 Should You Use a WordPress Static Site Generator?

-If you’re still confused by what this term means, a static site means that you decouple WordPress from the front-end of your site by using WordPress to generate a set of static HTML files.
+If you’re still confused by what this term means, a static site implies that you decouple WordPress from the front-end of your site by using WordPress to generate a set of static HTML files.
 You can then take these HTML files and host them anywhere, even on a completely separate host from your WordPress install.

 You can still use the WordPress dashboard to design your site and create content.
 But those changes won’t appear to visitors right away.
 Instead, you’ll need to generate a new set of static HTML files each time you want to deploy your changes.